Pillze24/fhevm-counter/README.md

-FHECounter — FHEVM Encrypted Counter
+# FHECounter — FHEVM Example Contract

-This project demonstrates a minimal encrypted smart contract built using Zama’s FHEVM Solidity libraries.
+This repository demonstrates a minimal encrypted counter built using Zama’s FHEVM Solidity libraries.

+The goal of this project is to show correct integration of Fully Homomorphic Encryption (FHE) types and operations in a smart contract context.

+---

-Overview
+## Overview

-The FHECounter contract stores a counter as an encrypted integer (euint32).
+The `FHECounter` contract stores a counter as an encrypted integer (`euint32`).

-All arithmetic operations are performed on encrypted values, ensuring that the counter value is never revealed on-chain.
+All arithmetic operations are performed on encrypted values, meaning the counter value is never revealed on-chain.

+---

-Contract Behavior
+## Contract Details

-The counter is stored as an encrypted euint32
+- The counter is stored as an encrypted `euint32`

-The constructor initializes the counter using Fully Homomorphic Encryption
+- The constructor initializes the counter using `FHE.asEuint32(0)`

-Users can increment the counter by providing encrypted input
+- Users can increment the counter by providing an encrypted value

-The encrypted value can be retrieved, but cannot be decrypted on-chain
+- The encrypted counter can be read, but not decrypted, from the contract

+---

-Why Local Deployment and Tests Are Skipped
+## Why Local Tests Are Skipped

-This contract relies on the FHEVM coprocessor to execute encrypted operations.
+This contract relies on the FHEVM coprocessor.

-Standard EVM environments (such as Hardhat local network or Sepolia) do not support:
+Standard EVM environments (such as Hardhat local network) do not support:

-FHE coprocessor execution
+- FHE coprocessor execution

-Encrypted arithmetic
+- Encrypted arithmetic

-Key Management Service (KMS) verification
+- Key Management Service (KMS) verification

 As a result:

-Local deployment reverts by design
+- Local deployment and execution revert by design

-Gas estimation fails due to unsupported encrypted execution

-This behavior is expected and correct for FHEVM contracts
+- This is expected behavior for FHEVM contracts

+For this reason, no local unit tests are included.

+---

-Compilation
+## Compilation

 The contract compiles successfully using:

-Solidity ^0.8.24
+- Solidity `^0.8.24`

-Official @fhevm/solidity library

-Compilation is performed locally to validate correctness, but execution requires an FHEVM-compatible network.
+- `@fhevm/solidity` official library

+Compilation is done with Hardhat.

+---

-Deployment
+## Deployment

 This contract is intended to be deployed only on an FHEVM-compatible testnet.

-Deployment on standard EVM networks is intentionally skipped because encrypted operations require the FHEVM runtime environment.
+Local deployment is intentionally skipped because encrypted operations require the FHEVM runtime environment.

+---

-Files
+## Files

-contracts/FHECounter.sol — Encrypted counter contract
+- `contracts/FHECounter.sol` — Encrypted counter contract

-hardhat.config.js — Solidity compiler configuration
+- `hardhat.config.js` — Solidity compiler configuration

-scripts/deploy.js — Deployment script (FHEVM only)
+- `scripts/deploy.js` — Deployment script (for FHEVM networks)

-README.md — Project documentation
+- `README.md` — Project documentation

+---

-Notes
+## Notes

-This repository focuses on correct FHEVM integration and encrypted contract design rather than local execution.
+This repository focuses on correct FHEVM contract structure and integration rather than local execution.